Firefighter Foam Lawsuit and AFFF Lawsuit Tiers Explained

 Be able to provide evidence linking cancer diagnosis to AFFF exposure during service.
 This can include service records, testimony from fellow veterans, scientific studies, etc.

 Immediate family members may also pursue wrongful death claims if a firefighter passed away from an illness caused by AFFF exposure.
-An experienced AFFF lawyer can help determine if you qualify during a free case review.
+If you’re considering filing an AFFF lawsuit, an experienced lawyer can help determine if you qualify during a free case review.

 How Do AFFF Lawsuits Work?